Calne: Notable inhabitants

 Frederic Hicks Beaven (11 April 1855 – 22 January 1941) was Bishop of Mashonaland from 1911 – 1915 when his title was changed to Bishop of Southern Rhodesia, until his retirement in 1925.

 Sarah Grand (1854–1943), a feminist activist and writer, settled in Calne in 1942 after her house in London was damaged by a German bomb.
-She died a year later on 12 May 1943, a month before her 89th birthday.
+She died a year later on 12 May 1943, at age 88.
 She coined the phrase 'The New Woman' and advocated new rights for women, notably in marriage.

 The composer Sir Michael Tippett lived in an isolated house on Derry Hill above Calne.

 The singer-songwriter-author Julian Cope resided in nearby Yatesbury until 2006, and lived in Calne itself for some years before he moved with his family to the village.

 The actor David Hemmings lived in the Old Mill in Calne for many years until his death in December 2003.

 Clive Farahar, the books and manuscripts expert on the BBC's Antiques Roadshow, and his wife Sophie Dupré who is also a manuscript specialist, were residents in 1994.

+Ellie Gould (2002–2019), a sixth form student from Calne, was stabbed to death on 3 May 2019 by Thomas Griffiths, a fellow student at her school who was also 17 at the time.
+Her murder led to "Ellie’s Law" which enables young offenders to be treated more like adults when convicted of serious crimes such as murder.